fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Improved: Compatibility with theme OceanWP: fix container class when using the theme header, and disable conflicting theme features.
 * Added: New option to highlight the order totals row in the order summary on the checkout page.
 * Fixed: Styles for the shipping method items with classic and other design templates.